fussyrabbit/dotfiles/README.md

 ./setup.sh prompt-delete     # Remove Pure prompt
 ```

-`setup.sh` automatically installs Chezmoi if it's not already available.
+`setup.sh` automatically installs Chezmoi to `~/.local/bin` if it's not already available.
+Ensure this directory is in your `PATH`.

 ## License